The Clear Edge

 Why 2 Weeks, Not 4–6

-Most operators take 4–6 weeks to document because they try to make it perfect.
-You have 2 weeks.
-Focus on completeness, not polish.
+Most operators take 4–6 weeks to document because they try to make it perfect; you have 2 weeks, so focus on completeness, not polish.
+Your hire can always improve the documentation after they start, but they still need something concrete to start with.

-Pattern data shows operators who invest 2 weeks in documentation save 10 weeks in training time.
+Pattern data shows operators who invest 2 weeks in documentation save about 10 weeks in training time, so the math works: you invest 2 weeks upfront, save roughly 10 later, and net 8 weeks of compression.

-This tactic saves 8–10 weeks compared to the standard approach of hiring first, then figuring out how to train them through trial and error.
+This single tactic saves 8–10 weeks compared to the standard approach of hiring first and then figuring out how to train them through trial and error.

 Compression Tactic 2: Write Outcome-Based Job Description For Your First Outcome Owner